Perth Laser Eye Surgery FAQ

 Be sure to check on our current waiting period with Dr Phil McGeorge when having your consultation.

-After LASIK surgery you will need to have a restful remainder of the day.
+After LASIK surgery you will need to rest for the remainder of the day.
 You will likely be feeling back to normal by the following day.
-As shields will be placed over the eyes until your post-operative visit the following day, you will not be able to drive until these have been removed by our clinical staff and your vision has been checked.
+Clear plastic shields will be placed over the eyes until your post-operative visit the following day.
+You will not be able to drive until our clinical staff have removed these shields and your vision has been checked.

 For LASIK surgery we normally recommend taking two days off work.
 This covers the day of the surgery as well as your post-operative appointment the following day.
 If you work in a dusty/dirty environment we suggest extending this to 1 week.
 We are happy to provide a medical certificate if needed.

-Once home from LASIK surgery we recommend keeping the eyes closed for roughly 4 hours.
+Once home from LASIK surgery your eyes will be sore and will not want to open.
+We recommend keeping the eyes closed for roughly 5-6 hours.
 If the eyes are still sore after this time we recommend keeping them closed until comfortable enough to open.
 After this time you are welcome to watch TV as normal.

 LASIK surgery has been around for many years and is considered as one of the safest elective procedures available today.
 As with any surgery there is the possibility of complications, however these are very low.
 Dr McGeorge will discuss these with your at your initial consultation.